University of Heidelberg

 5. Can I get a certificate?

-6. How do I register?
+6. How do I sign up for the courses?

 7. What do course participants say?